TUCTF/write-ups-2015/DefConQual15/waitingForYourTouch/README.md

 ```
 import md5

-# finish code here (get that file from my VM)
+hex_input = raw_input("Please input the string: ").decode('utf-8')
+print hex_input
+end_bits = '0'*15

+r = 0
+flag = True
+while flag:
+	hex_data = md5.new(hex_input + str(r)).hexdigest()
+	print hex_data
+	scale = 16

+	num_of_bits = len(hex_data) * 4

+	binary_data = bin(int(hex_data, scale))

+	if binary_data.endswith(end_bits):
+		print "r of length " + str(r)  " succeeded!"
+		flag = False
+	else:
+		print "tried r of length " + str(r) + ".
+No success "
+		r += 1
 ```

+I wrote this code up before realizing that "proof-of-concept r" did the exact same thing, but it was useful in verifying what I thought the box did.

+There was a sign in button at the bottom of the page, but clicking it results in an error.
+In order to log in we need to make some hidden form fields visible.

 ## Uncovering hidden form fields
 If we look at the code for the form, we realize that inside the <form> ... </form> block there are some fields with type="hidden" as an attribute.
 Getting rid of the hidden tags reveals extra options, including a field labeled *nonce* with a string already in it.
-I don't exactly remember what I did here, but I think this will reveal a place to put in a value for the *nonce*.
+I don't exactly remember what I did here, but I think this revealed a place to put in a value for the *nonce*.
 I think I just used the one given to me in the clue.
-You can then click the Sign in button below and get in.
+I think there was a field for "r", which you can calculate using the proof of concept field or the python script you created.
+You can then click the Sign in button below and get in without an error.

 *note: I'll work on getting the actual html from the web app.
 The site is currently down and I'm not sure if they will put it back up.
 I might have it downloaded though*